-Every two years immediately following a general election, the City of Pleasanton begins the process of establishing a work plan that functions as the road map for projects, initiatives and budget development for the subsequent two-year period.
+Every two years immediately following a general election, the City of Pleasanton begins the process of establishing a work plan that functions as the

 The 2017/2018 work plan development process began in December of 2016 as City staff worked to develop a list of potential priority projects for the draft work plan.
 The list of projects included secondary and tertiary phases of previously approved priorities, recommended initiatives from members of the Council and various boards/commissions, as well as capital improvement projects and other initiatives as outlined in the City’s various master plan documents.